vhscom/after-dark/README.md

 See Hugo's [Menu docs](https://gohugo.io/content-management/menus/) for more information.

-### Syntax Highlighting
+### Code Highlighter

-After Dark automatically highlights code written in more than 160 languages using a customized version of [One Dark Syntax](https://atom.io/themes/one-dark-syntax) with full color display support in terminal browsers.
+After Dark automatically highlights code written in more than 160 languages using a customized version of [One Dark Syntax](https://atom.io/themes/one-dark-syntax) with support for terminal browsers.

-To activate the syntax highlighter simply use the [`highlight` shortcode](https://gohugo.io/content-management/syntax-highlighting/#highlight-shortcode) or indicate the [highlighting language](https://gohugo.io/content-management/syntax-highlighting/#list-of-chroma-highlighting-languages) with a fenced code block from within your page content, e.g. ```` ```rust ````
+To activate the code highlighter simply use the [`highlight` shortcode](https://gohugo.io/content-management/syntax-highlighting/#highlight-shortcode) or indicate the [highlighting language](https://gohugo.io/content-management/syntax-highlighting/#list-of-chroma-highlighting-languages) with a fenced code block from within your page content, e.g. ```` ```rust ````

 ![Syntax Highlighting screenshot](https://codeberg.org/vhs/after-dark/raw/branch/master/images/docs/feat-syntax-highlighting-fs8.png "Example JavaScript highlighting with line numbers.")